Did you recently invest in an Epicor ERP implementation? If so, you’re joining some impressive ranks.

 AppServer Random Crashes

-Using the Diagnostics Tool, you can test for this issue through Crash Diagnostics.
+Using the Diagnostics Tool, you can test this issue through Crash Diagnostics.
 If you affirm that the framework issue is behind the server crash, Microsoft has issued a hotfix to correct it.

 A spike occurs when your CPU uses more than 90% of your system’s available resources.